 A collaborative divorce is not about being soft.
 It is about being strategic, transparent and future-focused.

-If you are considering separation and want to understand whether a collaborative approach might suit your situation, I am very happy to have an initial conversation.
-You do not need to navigate this alone.
+If you are considering separation and would like to understand whether a collaborative approach may be right for your circumstances, I would be very happy to have an initial conversation.

 Kind regards,